Virtual-Machine/llvm-tutorial-book/chap-2-llvm-basics.md

 ```

 It is the relationship between your AST nodes and your code generation functions that the final module will get built.
-Therefore you should spend time walking the nodes of your AST and thinking about what builder api calls you will need to accomplish the functionality you desire in LLVM IR.
+Therefore you should spend time walking the nodes of your AST and thinking about what builder API calls you will need to accomplish the functionality you desire in LLVM IR.

 ### Builder API Usage